-With the gradient structure (G) the composition in the coating is continuously changed.
+Gradient structure (G) occurs if the composition in the coating continuously changes.
 The coating consists of an adhesion and a core layer.
-A typical G-coating is TiAlN/AlTiN-G.

-All PLATIT coatings with metallic targets have the NL structure.
+All PLATIT coatings with metallic targets have a NL structure.

 Nanocomposites (NC) consist of an adhesion and a core layer.
-The core layer consists of 2 phases: hard, nanocrystalline grains (e.g. TiN, TiAlN or AlCrN grains) become embedded in an amorphous SiN matrix, which prevents the grain from growing and creates the nanocomposite structure.
-Column growth is prevented, and a fine crystalline / amorphous structure is formed.
+The core layer consists of 2 phases: hard, nanocrystalline grains (e.g. TiN, TiAlN or AlCrN grains) are embedded in an amorphous SiN matrix, which prevents the grain from growing and creates the nanocomposite structure.
+Column growth is prevented and a fine crystalline / amorphous structure is formed.

 One example is nACo.